theCompanyDream/url-shortener/README.md

 # URL Shortener

-A rest service that that shortens urls for you.
+A website used to shorten urls built in rails.

 ## Requirements